Financial advice and support

 Family Fund

-Family Fund supports families living across the UK who are who are raising a disabled or seriously ill child or young person up to the age of 24.
+Family Fund helps families across the UK who are raising a disabled or seriously ill child or young person up to the age of 24.

-Family Fund believes that families raising disabled or seriously ill children and young people should have the same choices, quality of life, opportunities and aspirations as other families.
-We try to make this happen every day by:
+Family Fund believes these families should have the same choices, quality of life, and opportunities as other families.
+They work towards this by:

-• Giving grants to families on a low income for items they may not otherwise be able to afford (for example family breaks, digital equipment, white goods, clothing, bedding, furniture and play equipment.)
+• Giving grants to families on a low income for things they may not be able to afford, such as family breaks, digital equipment, furniture, clothing, bedding, and play equipment.

-• Offering services to help parents and carers to achieve the outcomes they want for their child and family.
-This includes where to go for support with money, benefits and budget planning, information on mental health and wellbeing, as well as practical workshops to help people get online and use digital tools.
+• Offering services to help parents and carers get the support they need.
+This includes advice on money, benefits, and budgeting, information on mental health and wellbeing, and practical workshops to help families get online and use digital tools.

-• Providing ways for families to share their experiences, so they can influence lasting change on issues that matter to them.
+• Providing ways for families to share their experiences and influence change on issues that matter to them.

-Children and young people do not need a diagnosis to meet our criteria.
+Children and young people do not need a diagnosis to meet the criteria.

 Contact Details